European Trip - 2001

 However, when we got on the bus, we found out the bus would continue on to Cannes, so off to Cannes we went.

-- We were glad that we spent the day at Cannes.
-The promenade is beautiful.
+- We were glad that we spent the day in Cannes.
+The promenade was beautiful.

-Hotel Carlton.
-From there we have a panorama view of the sandy beaches of Cannes.
+Carlton.
+From there we had a panoramic view of the sandy beaches of Cannes.

 - Before we got on the bus to Cannes, we toured the flower and

-This delightful market is open Tuesday to Saturday.
-On Mondays, it turns into an antique market.
+market was open Tuesday to Saturday.
+On Mondays, it turned into an antique market.

 Vincent took many delightful pictures at Cours Saleya.